RupankarCh/my-notes/Networking/Networking.md

 | Processing Power | Basic CPU; drops connections under heavy load. | Multi-core processors; handles dozens of smart devices. |
 | Firmware & Features | Locked down by ISP; minimal configuration. | Feature-rich; includes VPNs, QoS, and parental controls. |
 | Updates | Rarely updated; updates depend entirely on the ISP. | Frequent security patches and automated firmware updates. |

+# 5. If I have an ISP’s connection from a public IP why can’t I start my own business with that public IP after purchasing a higher bandwidth connection.

+While technically and physically you *could* plug a powerful router into your internet line and reshare bandwidth to your neighbors, starting a **Tier 4 ISP (Internet Service Provider)** using a standard public IP—even a high-bandwidth residential or commercial line—fails immediately due to **legal restrictions, technical architecture, and routing protocols**.

+Here is why a public IP from an ISP isn't enough to become an ISP yourself:

+---

+- Legal and Contractual Restrictions (ToS & Licensing)
+  - ISP network management tools continuously monitor traffic patterns.
+If they detect **hundreds of unique devices, torrent connections, or uniform high-bandwidth saturation originating from your single account, your service will be flagged and terminated** for ToS violation.
+  - Regulatory Licensing & Compliance, **Real ISPs operate under strict telecom regulatory frameworks** (such as the FCC in the US, TRAI in India, OFCOM in the UK, etc.):
+- Technical and Architectural Limits: You Don't "Own" the IP, When an ISP gives you a public IP address, **you are renting it**, not owning it.
+  - **No BGP or Autonomous System Number (ASN):** True **ISPs operate their own network using an **ASN** (Autonomous System Number) issued by regional registries (like ARIN, RIPE, or APNIC) and run BGP (Border Gateway Protocol)**.
+This allows them to announce their own IP ranges directly to the global internet backbone.
+    - **BGP handles a link failure using atleast two different upstream tier 1/2 providers** Without BGP, **If your single upstream line goes down, your entire sub-network goes completely dark**.
+Even **if you plugged in a secondary backup line from another provider, your public IP address would change, breaking every active TCP connection, stream, or hosted service your customers were using.**
+    -
+  - **Static Single Point of Failure:** With one public IP from an upstream ISP, you have no IP prefix to route or divide.
+If your upstream ISP goes down or changes your IP assignment, your entire downstream subscriber network drops instantly.
+- CGNAT, Routing, and IP Exhaustion: If you share a single public IP among multiple paying customers:
+  - **Extreme Carrier-Grade NAT (CGNAT) Bottlenecks:** To feed dozens or hundreds of customers off one public IP, you would have to run heavy NAT (Network Address Translation).
+Modern websites limit the number of simultaneous TCP/UDP connections from a single IP.
+Your customers would encounter constant CAPTCHAs, broken online gaming sessions (due to strict NAT types), blocked streaming services, and rate-limiting from services like Cloudflare or Google.
+  - **No Public Addressability for Customers:** Customers often want port forwarding, hosting capabilities, or static public IPs.
+You cannot delegate real public IP addresses to your subscribers because you don't have a **public IP subnet** (like a `/24` block containing 256 addresses) assigned to you.
+- QoS, Bandwidth Management, and Hardware Constraints: imply buying a "1 Gbps" line doesn't translate to 1 Gbps guaranteed for downstream distribution:
+  - **Contention Ratio:** Standard broadband lines are sold on an **oversubscribed (shared)** basis—your ISP relies on the fact that you aren't using 100% of your speed 24/7
+  - **SLA (Service Level Agreement):** True ISPs require **Dedicated Internet Access (DIA)** lines with strict SLAs guaranteeing 99.99% uptime, symmetrical speeds, and dedicated throughput.
+Broadband lines carry no such guarantees.
+  - **Last-Mile Infrastructure:** Running fiber, managing optical distribution nodes (OLTs/ONUs), deploying subscriber management systems (RADIUS, billing portals), and maintaining power backups for field hardware require significant capital expenditure beyond router hardware.

+---

+## How People *Actually* Start a Local / WISP Business

+If you want to start a Wireless ISP (WISP) or local fiber network, the proper path involves:

+1. **Buying DIA (Dedicated Internet Access):** Contract for an IP Transit line from a Tier 1 or Tier 2 provider (not a standard consumer/business broadband line) with a contract that permits resale.
+2. **Obtaining an ASN & IP Subnet:** Register with your Regional Internet Registry (e.g., APNIC/ARIN) to get an Autonomous System Number and your own block of IPv4/IPv6 addresses.
+3. **Setting up BGP Routers:** Deploy enterprise routers (e.g., MikroTik, Cisco, Juniper) to peer with your upstream transit providers.
+4. **Securing Telecom Licenses:** Register as an official local ISP with your government telecom regulatory authority.